2 - 3

-While popular with mountain bikers, the trail is far more suited for hiking or trail running due to its ruggedness.
+While popular with mountain bikers, the trail is far more suited for trail running and hiking due to its ruggedness.

 You'll enjoy stunning lakeside views, remote singletrack, and a feeling as if you're in the middle of a true wilderness area, a rarity given your proximity to DFW.

-After your first hike, you'll undoubtedly come back for more.
+After your first run here, you'll undoubtedly come back for more.
 Blazed with white dots, often mason jar lids, the trail occasionally splits into separate lines for hiking and biking.

-While bikes follow the red arrows, hikers will want to follow the green arrows whenever possible.
+While bikes follow the red arrows, runners and hikers will want to follow the green arrows whenever possible.